 How is duty changing?

-Currently, property buyers (or their representatives) have to lodge their contracts at the ACT Revenue Office within 90 days of signing the contract.
+Previously, property buyers (or their representatives) had to lodge their contracts at the ACT Revenue Office within 90 days of signing the contract.
 The duty must be paid within 90 days.
 Once duty is paid, the ACT Revenue Office stamps the contract to prove payment.
 This allows the transfer to be registered after settlement.

 The Barrier Free model moves the point of payment to after settlement so that buyers pay duty after they register their title.
 Assessments will be delivered to the email or physical address nominated on registration.
 You will have 14 days to pay, and payments can be made online.